Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 Are you comfortable being on camera?

-Then creating a YouTube channel for your salon can be a very good idea.
-Video is the fastest-growing content on the Internet and you have a lot to gain from getting involved with video.
+Creating a YouTube channel for your salon would be a good idea.
+Video is the fastest-growing content on the Internet, and you can gain a lot from getting involved with video.

-A lot of questions asked by your salon clients will be about how to do something.
-E.g. how to do a certain braid or how to do a specific nail art.
-These type of questions calls for a visual answer so which video is great for.
+Many of the questions your salon clients will ask will be about how to do something, such as how to do a certain braid or how to do a specific nail art.
+These types of questions call for a visual answer, for which a how-its-made video is great.

 Video is also more personal than writing so you’ll have a better chance of building a strong relationship with the person consuming the content than when writing.